dragonwocky/documentative/README.md

-i was doing that a lot: and since i was writing markdown and then also manually building a matching website, i was spending nearly as much time on that as i was on coding the project itself. i had a reasonably solid template i was using already, so i did what leads many people to publishing things like this: i thought to myself "how can i automate this?"
+i was doing that a lot: and since i was writing markdown and then also manually building a matching website, i was spending nearly as much time on that as i was on coding the project itself. i had a reasonably solid template i was using already, so i did what leads many people to publishing things like this: i thought to myself 'how can i automate this?'

 documentative cuts out half the work - you write the markdown; it builds you a responsive, modern website.